sourcehut-mirrors/chawan/README.md

 Other, non-standard-related tasks (in no particular order):

-* Finish integration of html5lib-tests.
+* Get all of html5lib-tests to pass.
 * Optimize inefficient parts of the library.

 ## Bugs, feedback, etc.